Table of Contents

 ARTICLE 12: Vacancies.

-In the event of a vacancy of a Coordinating Committee Member position, a special election for the remainder of the vacant officer’s term will be held within sixty (60) days after the opening of the vacancy, unless the remaining term of the former officer is less than two (2) months.
+In the event of a vacancy of a Steering Committee Member position, a special election for the remainder of the vacant officer’s term will be held within sixty (60) days after the opening of the vacancy, unless the remaining term of the former officer is less than two (2) months.
 Written notice of the special election and solicitation of nominations will be published to all members of the Local no less than two (2) weeks before the date of the special election.
 A special election may take place at a Local Convention or a General Meeting.

 ARTICLE 13.
 Recall.

-Upon receipt of a recall petition or a vote to recommend removal, the Coordinating Committee will schedule a recall vote for the next General Meeting or Local Convention, if one is scheduled within the next month.
-Otherwise, the Coordinating Committee will convene a General Meeting within thirty (30) days.
+Upon receipt of a recall petition or a vote to recommend removal, the Steering Committee will schedule a recall vote for the next General Meeting or Local Convention, if one is scheduled within the next month.
+Otherwise, the Steering Committee will convene a General Meeting within thirty (30) days.
 Alternatively, the petition may include a member-led call for a Special Session, at a date and time specified in the petition.
 In either case, the membership must be issued a written notice about the removal or dissolution vote at least five (5) days in advance.

 If the meeting for which the removal or dissolution vote is scheduled fails to meet quorum or is cancelled for unforeseen circumstances, it must be rescheduled within the next thirty (30) days.